-Bowlby's Maternal Deprivation is however, supported Harlow's research with monkeys.
+Bowlby's Maternal Deprivation, is however, supported by Harlow's (1958) research with monkeys.
 He showed that monkeys reared in isolation from their mother suffered emotional and social problems in older age.
 The monkey's never formed an attachment (privation) and as such grew up to be aggressive and had problems interacting with other monkeys.

 Konrad Lorenz (1935) supports Bowlby's maternal deprivation hypothesis as the attachment process of imprinting is an innate process.